 Harry Belafonte was born in Harlem, New York on March 1, 1927.
 From 1932 to 1940, he lived with his grandmother in her native country of Jamaica.
 Belafonte then returned to New York City, where he attended George Washington High School, and later served in the U.S. Navy during World War II.
 In the late 1940s, he took acting classes at the Dramatic Workshop of The New School in Manhattan.
 To pay for those classes, he found work as a local club singer.

 In October 2002 Belafonte stirred controversy when, during an interview on a San Diego radio station, he intimated that Secretary of State Colin Powell, by virtue of his service in the George W. Bush administration, was a traitor to African Americans.
-In a subsequent interview on Larry King’s CNN program, Belafonte elaborated: “There’s an old saying [that] in the days of slavery, there [were] those slaves who lived on the plantation, and there were those slaves who lived in the house.
+In that same interview, Belafonte elaborated: “There’s an old saying [that] in the days of slavery, there [were] those slaves who lived on the plantation, and there were those slaves who lived in the house.
 You got the privilege of living in the house if you served the master.
 Colin Powell was permitted to come into the house of the master … in the service of those who not only perpetuate the oppression, but sometimes design the way in which it is applied.”

 Belafonte expressed similar sentiments regarding then-National Security Advisor Condoleezza Rice, whom he likened to a Jew “doing things that were anti-Semitic and against the best interests of her people.”
 Three years later, Belafonte revisited this theme of “race treason” by black Republicans when he said, “Hitler had a lot of Jews high up in the hierarchy of the Third Riech” — implying that such Jews were, at that time, the equivalent of conservative blacks in the post-2000 Bush Administration.